Book Four in the Zaria Fierce Series

-Summary in a Nut-Shell: When someone brings dire news of a kingdom in turmoil, Aleks Mickelsen and his friends must rush off to face it.
+Summary in a Nut-Shell: When someone brings dire news of a kingdom in turmoil, Aleks Mickelsen and his friends must rush off to face the threat.

 “It’s time for you to come home.”